Maryland Jockey Club: 19th century

-Late 19th century

-In 1867 the site of present day Pimlico Race Course was incorporated for a track by the state by way of the Maryland General Assembly.
-In 1868 Saratoga Race Course in New York revived its racing program after its interruption by the U.S. Civil War.
-Maryland Governor Oden Bowie and others attended that Saratoga meet and devised the Dinner Party Stakes (now called the Dixie Stakes) for a track in Baltimore.
+In 1867 the site of present-day Pimlico Race Course was incorporated for a track by the state by way of the Maryland General Assembly.
+While attending an 1868 meet at Saratoga Race Course in New York, Maryland Governor Oden Bowie and others attended that Saratoga meet and devised the Dinner Party Stakes (now called the Dixie Stakes) for a track in Baltimore.

 In September 1869, the first Maryland State Fair was held at Pimlico Race Course.

 The present site of the Maryland Jockey Club was opened at Pimlico on October 25, 1870.
 A new corporation (Pimlico) was organized on May 14 of that same year in a ballroom of the Barnum's City Hotel in Baltimore.
 Governor Oden Bowie was elected its first President.
 The first stakes race held at the track was the Dinner Party Stakes and it was won by Preakness, a son of Lexington on October 27, 1870.
 Stakes races also run that year were the "Breakfast Stakes" and the "Bowie Stakes," both were won by Glenelg.

 In 1873, Pimlico staged the first Preakness Stakes a classic event for three-year-olds.
 There were seven starters from 21 subscribers to pre-liminary races.
 Survivor won the inaugural Preakness Stakes which was named for the winner of the first Dinner Party Stakes.

 In 1876, the Maryland Jockey Club presented nine stakes races (then a record), which attracted 312 nominations.
 The signature event of the meet was the fourth running of the Preakness Stakes which was won by Shirley.

 In 1877, the United States Congress, both the House of Representatives and the Senate adjourned on October 24 so that members of both houses could witness a race of intersectional scope in which Parole, Ten Broeck and Tom Ochiltree met.
 They finished in that order in what was to become known as "the Big Race" in a stakes program of ten stakes races.

+21st century

-The Maryland Jockey Club today
+In 2011, the Stronach Group acquired full control of Maryland Jockey Club assets And operations.

-Today racing in Maryland is at risk, threatened by declining revenues and pressure from developers.